zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 ## Zowe runtime on z/OS

 Certificates for the API ML local CA and API ML service are managed by installing the Zowe runtime on z/OS.
-Follow the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).
+For more information see the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

 There are two ways to set up certificates on a z/OS machine: